shawnbrown/squint/docs/tutorial/result.rst

 #############

 The following examples demonstrate squint's :class:`Result` class.
-This document builds on the previous :ref:`selecting-data` and :ref:`building-queries` tutorials.
+This document builds on the previous :ref:`making-selections` and :ref:`building-queries` tutorials.